microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaFeatureRolloutPolicyDirectoryObject.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # Add-EntraBetaFeatureRolloutPolicyDirectoryObject

 ## Synopsis
-allows an admin to add a group to the cloud authentication roll-out policy in Azure AD.
+Allows an admin to add a group to the cloud authentication roll-out policy in Azure AD.
 Users in this group will start authenticating to the cloud per policy.

 ## Syntax